 "Dear me!
-I am sure I had no idea you would like to hear me play! why it's what I
+I am sure I had no idea you would you like to hear me play!
+Why, it's what I should like of all things," said he, gathering up the music-books, and proceeding briskly to the parlour.

-"What shall I play to you now?" said he, in high good humour, "any thing you like, only say."
+"What shall I play to you, now?" said he

+in high good humour, "any thing you like, only say."